"

 = I have gone to campus.

 As you can see, in English, we differentiate between using the 1-verb past tense (called the imperfect, e.g. I went) and the 2-verb past tense (called the present perfect, e.g. I have gone).
 In German, by contrast, all of the sentences use the 2-word past tense (Ich bin gegangen).
+It is not important to learn what these various tenses are called.
+Instead, focus on repeating the modeled language.
+This will bring you closer to speaking fluently.

 A final difference worth noting is the location of the second verb (called the past participle).
 In English, the second verb immediately follows the first (I have gone to campus), but in German, the second verb comes at the end of the phrase (Ich bin an die Uni gegangen).